 Ayahuasca ceremonies in the Amazon rainforest usually take place in either the shaman’s own house or a ceremonial maloca.
 Traditional indigenous shaman can be found in different parts of the Amazon.

 A maloca is a large structure made from wood that is often octagonal or decagonal in shape, with a high sloping thatched roof that reaches its highest point in the center (see picture, right).

 If the ayahuasca ceremony takes place in a house, participants are typically given a chair to sit on during the ceremony.
 If it is inside a maloca, you are usually provided with a small mattress to sit or lie on.
 In addition, you will normally be provided with a pillow and a blanket.

 Most Ayahuasca retreat centers in the Amazon have their own ceremonial maloca, which, depending on their size, can usually fit between ten and thirty people positioned in a circle.

 Most ceremonies start between 7pm and 9pm, but some shamans prefer to start even later.
-A ceremony will typically last about 4 or 5 hours, and sometimes much longer.
+An ayahuasca ceremony will typically last about four hours, and sometimes much longer.